 The human-building interaction is an important factor to consider in the design of automated and smart buildings.
 The comfort level of the user, their acceptance of the new technology and materials, and their interaction with the smart building control system all determine the success of an automation system and the satisfaction they bring to the user.

-The training started off with an introduction on human-building interactions and how it can be optimized for user satisfaction while maximizing the energy efficiency of the system.
-It was followed by an explanation of the user archetypes, or the grouping of users based on individuel thermal preferences.
-The final part of the presentation described the design of effective user control for optimum human-building interaction. including placement of devices and the ease of use and availability of information at the interface of the controls.
+The training started with an introduction to human-building interactions and how they can be optimised for user satisfaction while maximising the energy efficiency of the system.
+It was followed by an explanation of the user archetypes, or the grouping of users based on individual thermal preferences.
+The final part of the presentation described the design of effective user control for optimum human-building interaction. including placement of devices and the ease of use, and the availability of information at the interface of the controls.

-Following the presentation was a short workshop session where the participants were surveyed on the preferences on how building controls would be displayed regarding mong others the system status, override controls, geving feedback, and alerts on low environmental quality.
+Following the presentation was a short workshop session where the participants were surveyed on their preferences on how building controls would be displayed, including, among others, the system status, override controls, giving feedback, and alerts on low environmental quality.

 Takeaways: